 Careful maintenance of your equipment will ensure continued top performance.
 Apart from the general checks, we recommend actively maintaining your equipment.

 A pre-flight check is obligatory before each flight.

-If there is any damage to the equipment or you suspect any areas of the wing are susceptible to wear, you should inspect these and act accordingly.
+If there is any damage to the equipment, you should inspect it and act accordingly.